 Netflix May 2018 new releases: the best movies and TV shows streaming this month

-Unbreakable Kimmy Schmidt and Dear White People return, while Martin Freeman's new horror film Cargo and hit ITV reality series Love Island also arrive
+Martin Freeman's new horror film Cargo and hit ITV reality series Love Island arrive on Netflix – and 13 Reasons Why season two is finally released

 There is a whole load of great British telly arriving on Netflix this month.